 Churches, Synagogues and Established Places of Worship.
 Repealed with enactment of Permitless Carry in 2021

 The penalty for carry of a location restricted knife in a prohibited location is a Class C Misdemeanor except for Schools where it is 3rd-degree Felony

 MINORS & Location Restricted Knives (under 18 years of age):

 You cannot sell, rent, lease, loan, or give a location restricted knife (or offer to do any of those things) to anyone under 18 years old without their parent’s written permission (for selling) or effective consent (for anything besides selling).
 The penalty is a Class A Misdemeanor.

 If you’re under 18, you may not carry a location restricted knife outside of your home, property or a motor vehicle/watercraft owned by you and under your control (or directly enroute to the motor vehicle or watercraft), unless you’re under a parent or legal guardian’s direct supervision.
 The penalty is a Class C Misdemeanor.

 In 2013 Knife Rights’ repeal of Texas’ switchblade ban was enacted.
 In 2015 we got Knife Law Preemption enacted, removing all local knife ordinances more restrictive than Texas state law.
 Now in 2017 we have removed all of the “illegal knives” in Texas law, finally allowing Texans the right to carry a Bowie knife, dagger and virtually any other knife.
-But, we are not yet finished.
-We will be back in two years to see about striking those last remaining minor knife restrictions in Texas.
+But, we are not yet finished. in 2019 the ban on Knuckles (including Trench Knives and the like) and Tomahawks was repealed.
+We will be back to see about striking these last remaining knife restrictions in Texas.
 We won’t stop until Texas is a free as everyone thinks Texas is.